-BA in English units = Metric BA4.36; Acres= ha 2.47
+BA in English units = Metric BA\4.36; Acres= ha \ 2.47

 Defining vigor in terms of maintaining release potential requires an understanding of response to release.
-Results from studies on release of Douglas-fir, as well as inference from release studies of other western conifers, suggest that Douglas-fir can respond to release after even severe suppression and that risk of mortality, lag time before response, and post-release growth are strongly related to duration of suppression, and pre-release growth rates and live crown ratio (LC ratio) (Helms and Standiford 1985, Carlson and Schmidt 1989, Tesch and Korpela 1993, Kobe and Coates 1997, Deisenhofer 2000, Wright et al. 2000).
-Thus, acceptable levels of risk and desired post-release growth rates should guide definitions of pre-release vigor in terms of thresholds for pre-release growth rates or live crown ratio (Helms and Standiford 1985, Tesch and Korpela 1993, Ruel et al. 2000).
+Results from studies on release of Douglas-fir, as well as inference from release studies of other western conifers, suggest that Douglas-fir can respond to release after even severe suppression and that risk of mortality, lag time before response, and post-release growth are strongly related to duration of suppression, and pre-release growth rates and view crown ratio (LC ratio) (Helms and Standiford 1985, Carlson and Schmidt 1989, Tesch and Korpela 1993, Kobe and Coates 1997, Deisenhofer 2000, Wright et al. 2000).
+Thus, acceptable levels of risk and desired post-release growth rates or live crown ratio (Helms and Standiford 1985, Tesch and Korpela 1993, Ruel et al. 2000).